jmuhamm5/Iambham/README.md

 5. Add JavaScript to make the buttons display a message (alert) that is different for each button
 a.
 Optionally, you can create JS file named index.js to store your code
 6. Zip your solution, and send it to us
-7. Final step to IamBham!
+7. Final step to IamBham!# Iambham